ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 Some suitable API catalog document formats include:

-* A linkset in JSON Document format (section 4.2 of {{!RFC9264}}) of API endpoints and information to facilitate API usage.
-The linkset SHOULD include a profile parameter (section 5 of {{!RFC9264}}) with a Profile URI {{!RFC7284}} value of 'THIS-RFC-URL' to indicate the linkset is representing an API catalog document as defined above.
+* A Linkset in JSON Document format (section 4.2 of {{!RFC9264}}) of API endpoints and information to facilitate API usage.
+The Linkset SHOULD include a profile parameter (section 5 of {{!RFC9264}}) with a Profile URI {{!RFC7284}} value of 'THIS-RFC-URL' to indicate the Linkset is representing an API catalog document as defined above.
-Appendix A includes example API catalog documents based on the linkset format.
+Appendix A includes example API catalog documents based on the Linkset format.
 * An APIs.json document [APIsjson].
 * API bookmarks that represent an API entry-point URI, which may be followed to discover purpose and usage.